connell-class/revassessv2/README.md

     - Value: 30 points

-  - Write a query that will obtain the owner’s username, as well as the category name, questions, and answers of flashcard contained within the study set with and id of 4.
+  - Write a query that will obtain the owner’s username, as well as the category name, questions, and answers of flashcard contained within the study set where the owner's id is 4.
     - Value: 40 points